The wonder of it all: Ridgefield’s Holiday Stroll turns 20

 There will also be ice sculptures all around town in front of various Main Street storefronts throughout the weekend.

-“Those will be themed around the businesses,” said Craig.
+“Those will be themed around the businesses,” Craig said.

-“We have all the traditional things that everyone looks forward to — horse and carriage rides from Lounsbury to the library, live ice sculpting, and the Ridgefield Chorale singing all your holiday favorites,” added Graham.
+“We have all the traditional things that everyone looks forward to — horse and carriage rides from Lounsbury to the library, live ice sculpting, and the Ridgefield Chorale singing all your holiday favorites,” Graham said.

 The organizers said that Lounsbury House — the hub for all of Ridgefield’s nonprofits during the Stroll — will be hosting the Ridgefield Rotary Club and its new “Ridgefield-opoly” on Friday night.

-“We don’t want to project but I think this is going to be very popular,” said Craig.
+“Not to project but I think this will be very popular,” Craig said.
 “They’ve recreated the Monopoly board with all things Ridgefield.
-For anybody who loves this town, you’re going to want to see this.
-It’s something that’s very fun.”
+For anybody who loves this town, you’re going to want to see it.”

 Craig said he cherishes the moments during the Stroll when he walks outside his business and sees the crowds on Main Street.